 Meditative Dialogue: Cultivating Mindfulness, Compassion and Empathy

 The first kind of truth consists of information collected and added, from a safe distance, to our mental inventory.
 In this mindfulness-based program, counseling can help you to learn mindfulness activities that are engaging for conversation processes.

 Mindfulness is being fully present in the moment; having a non-judgemental awareness of our moment-to-moment experiences as they are occurring rather than being lost in thought about the past or planning for the future.
 Through mindfulness practice we can learn to be less reactive and more intentional in our words and actions.
 We can become more intimately aware of our emotions and respond to them, rather than being swept away by them when they become very intense.
 Mindfulness practice can support us in leading a richer life as we learn to ‘show up’ and be present with all that life brings our way – whether it be pleasant, unpleasant or neutral.

 Solution–focused brief therapy is an approach to psychotherapy based on solution-building rather than problem-solving.
-It explores current resources and future hopes rather than present problems and past causes and typically involves only three to five sessions.
+It explores current resources and future hopes rather than present problems and past causes and typically involves only four to eight sessions.